jasenscode/jasenscode/README.md

 - Spring
 - REST APIs

-### 🖥 I've pinned the repos to the various projects I worked on during my time on the course below, so please take a look! ###
+### 🖥 I've pinned the repos to some of the projects I worked on during my time on the course below, so please take a look! ###